nikhila-godugu1/Vineti-Cypress-Test/README.md

 1. Use command `npm run cypress:open`
 2. Wait for the Cypress Test Runner to launch.
 3. Click on the test.spec.js under Integration Tests/Click on Run All specs.
+4. To run test using reporter `npm run cypress:report`

 # Validations
 A browser will get kicked off and perform following validations.